multiverse-os/muid/README.md

 similar to `snowflake` or `xid`.
 Producing ids using a variety of techniques to build 8 to 12 byte identification that is time sortable and avoid collision.

+The default currenty is:
+  4 Bytes for Timestamp (which functions as a nonce, and make it sortable) 3 Bytes for Machine ID
+  2 Bytes for PID
+  3 Bytes of Random
+  1 Byte for simple checksum (Add first 11 bytes and divide by 11)

 The library is built so that developers can customize their generated ids with enough resolution to reproduce MongoDB `bsonid` using a methodology which improves upon the existing go `bsonid` library.